haxsaw/hikaru/docs/issues.rst

 Hikaru uses the ``autopep`` package to reformat generated code to be PEP8 compliant.
-However, this package apparently runs into some issues with the kinds of deeply nested object instantiation that is typical in making Python source for hikaru objects from YAML, and can take a second or two to return the formatted code.
+However, this package apparently runs into some issues with the kinds of deeply nested object instantiation that is typical in making Python source for Hikaru objects from YAML, and can take a second or two to return the formatted code.
 Nothing is wrong, just know that this operation can take longer than you may expect.